-Sealing the best deal on a hardware, software, or services contract takes more than bargaining for less than the asking price.
+Sealing the best deal on a hardware, software, or services contract takes more than bargaining for less than the asking price with IT suppliers.
 Sure, you may realize upfront savings, but you risk incurring unforeseen expenses such as maintenance costs.
 Negotiating the best IT deals goes beyond securing the best prices alone and it pays to agree on other factors such as quality guarantees, term of contract, warranty, delivery times, and payment terms before confirming the price.

 To help, here are four tips that will allow you to be a step ahead in any contract negotiations with IT suppliers.